postcss/postcss-bem-linter/README.md

 **Strict mode**:

 * All the tests in "default mode".
-* Disallow selectors that contain chained selector sequences that do not match the defined convention.
-(The convention for chained sequences can be the same as or different from that for initial sequences.)
+* Disallow selector sequences *after combinators* that do not match the defined convention.
+(The convention for sequences after combinators can be the same as or different from that for initial sequences.)

 ## Use